polterguy/polterguy.github.io/tutorials/hello-world-endpoint/index.md

 Invoke the endpoint, and notice how we get a similar type of result back as our GET endpoint above.
-If you want to see the internals of what is happening, you can use Chrome Developer tools to _"inspect"_ your HTTP requests as you click the _"Invoke?_ button.
+If you want to see the internals of what is happening, you can use Chrome Developer tools to _"inspect"_ your HTTP requests as you click the _"Invoke"_ button.
 At which point you can see how an HTTP POST invocation is created instead of an HTTP GET invocation.

 You can repeat the same exercise for PUT, DELETE and PATCH if you wish - However, both GET and DELETE endpoints